JunjieYU-UoM/JunjieYU-UoM.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a PhD studuent at the [Department of Earth and Environmental Sciences](https://www.ees.manchester.ac.uk/), [The University of Manchester](https://www.manchester.ac.uk/) (UoM), United Kingdom, under the supervision of Dr. [Zhonghua Zhong](https://zhonghuazheng.com/) and Prof. [David Topping](https://research.manchester.ac.uk/en/persons/david.topping).
+I am currently a PhD student at the [Department of Earth and Environmental Sciences](https://www.ees.manchester.ac.uk/), [The University of Manchester](https://www.manchester.ac.uk/) (UoM), United Kingdom, under the supervision of Dr. [Zhonghua Zhong](https://zhonghuazheng.com/) and Prof. [David Topping](https://research.manchester.ac.uk/en/persons/david.topping).

-I received my Master degree in Environmental Engineering (2023) in [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) (UCAS, China), hosted by Research [Center for Eco-Environmental Sciences](http://www.rcees.cas.cn/), [Chinese Academy of Sciences](https://www.cas.cn/) (the top research units on ecology and environment scientific research), under the supervision of Prof. [Dongsheng Wang](https://person.zju.edu.cn/0021195) (2022- Zhejiang University, China).
+I received my Master degree in Environmental Engineering (2023) from [University of Chinese Academy of Sciences](https://www.ucas.ac.cn/) (UCAS, China), hosted by Research [Center for Eco-Environmental Sciences](http://www.rcees.cas.cn/), [Chinese Academy of Sciences](https://www.cas.cn/) (the top research units on ecology and environment scientific research), under the supervision of Prof. [Dongsheng Wang](https://person.zju.edu.cn/0021195) (2022- Zhejiang University, China).
 Before that, I received my B.Eng. in Environmental Engineering (2020) from [China University of Mining and Technology-Beijing](https://www.cumtb.edu.cn/) (CUMTB, China).

 I am working on using Big Data, Cloud Computing, and Data-Driven modeling in solving practical environmental problems and urban climates.

+If you are interested in the topics above and would like to discuss with me, please feel free to email me at junjie.yu@postgrad.manchester.ac.uk.
+(Free in English, 普通话, 粤语)

 # 🔥 News
 - *2023.09*: &nbsp;🎉🎉 Honored to be awarded **Significant Contributor** in [City Brain Open Research - Open Data Computing Workshop on Urban Climate](https://open-data-computing.github.io/)